abstract-tools/foreword/README.md

 ```

 ## Maybe
-A set of functions for dealing with possible `null` values.
+A set of functions for dealing with possible `undefined` values.
 ```javascript
 const M = require('@bchar/a-to-b/maybe')
 ```